sherkhanz/windows-re-analysis-lab/docs/techniques.md

 ## Anti-Debugging

-**Description**: The application identifies if it is being executed within a debugger to prevent dynamic analysis.
+**Description**: The sample identifies if it is being executed within a debugger to prevent dynamic analysis.

 ### Screenshot: Anti-Debugging Triggered
 ![Anti-Debugging Triggered](../screenshots/01_anti_debugging.png)